Thomas McDonoughOwner, Host of the Dcap & Welcome to the D shows

 T. Money currently works with his new ‘Roadwork‘ band while continuing to mentor and work closely with some of Detroit’s finest musicians and performers including, Shadow, Misfit, Maverick, David Ruffin Jr., David Shelton, Skenz, Miss Lulu, and Andy Miles.

-Mark Kassa- Guitar/Vocals– Voting Member of the Grammy Awards (The Recording Academy), Graduated from Musicians Institute in Hollywood, CA. Has written/recorded with George Clinton (Parliament/Funkadelic, Rock and Roll Hall of Fame member), Andy Vargas (lead vocalist for the legendary Santana Band), Billy Cox (bassist for Jimi Hendrix’s Band of Gypsys), Dennis Coffey (guitarist from the Motown Funk Brothers), Tony “T Money” Green (bassist for Snoop Dogg, Dr Dre, The Dramatics, and Death Row Records), Davey Pattison (vocalist for Robin Trower, Montrose, and Gamma), Pat Lewis (vocalist with Aretha Franklin and P-Funk) and legendary drummer Dennis Chambers (Santana, Steely Dan, P-Funk, Jackson 5).
+Mark Kassa plays guitar and is the lead vocals of Slight Return.
+He is a voting member of the Grammy Awards (The Recording Academy).
+He graduated from Musicians Institute in Hollywood, CA. Kassa has written and recorded with George Clinton (Parliament/Funkadelic, Rock and Roll Hall of Fame member), Andy Vargas (lead vocalist for the legendary Santana Band), Billy Cox (bassist for Jimi Hendrix’s Band of Gypsys), Dennis Coffey (guitarist from the Motown Funk Brothers), Tony “T. Money” Green (bassist for Snoop Dogg, Dr Dre, The Dramatics, and Death Row Records), Davey Pattison (vocalist for Robin Trower, Montrose, and Gamma), Pat Lewis (vocalist with Aretha Franklin and P-Funk), and legendary drummer Dennis Chambers (Santana, Steely Dan, P-Funk, Jackson 5).

-Guitar/Vocals/Writer/Producer/Manager of Slight Return (slightreturn.com) and owner of federally registered trademarks for “Slight Return”, “Welcome To The D”, “The D”, “It’s a Detroit Thing”, “It’s a D Thing”, “So Detroit”, “Hail the Heroes” and “Shake Your Detroit Right”.
-Produced albums/ recorded with Jack Endino and Chris Hanzsek in Seattle, WA (Nirvana, The Foo Fighters, Soundgarden, Mudhoney, and the famed “Sub Pop” label out of Seattle), Jim Diamond in Detroit, MI (Jack White and The White Stripes), Alan Sanderson-San Diego, CA (Elton John and The Rolling Stones), Frank Jamal (Aretha Franklin).
+Kassa is a writer, producer, and manager of Slight Return and owner of federally registered trademarks for “Slight Return”, “Welcome To The D”, “The D”, “It’s a Detroit Thing”, “It’s a D Thing”, “So Detroit”, “Hail the Heroes” and “Shake Your Detroit Right.”
+He has produced albums and recorded with Jack Endino and Chris Hanzsek in Seattle, WA (Nirvana, The Foo Fighters, Soundgarden, Mudhoney, and the famed “Sub Pop” label out of Seattle), Jim Diamond in Detroit, MI (Jack White and The White Stripes), Alan Sanderson in San Diego, CA (Elton John and The Rolling Stones), and Frank Jamal (Aretha Franklin).

-Endorsed by the Shin-ei “Vibe Bro” Univibe company alongside guitar greats Kenny Wayne Shepherd, Eric Johnson, Doyle Bramhall, Oz Noy, and Michael Landau.
+He is endorsed by the Shin-Ei “Vibe Bro” Univibe company, alongside guitar greats Kenny Wayne Shepherd, Eric Johnson, Doyle Bramhall, Oz Noy, and Michael Landau.

 “Another one of my passions is charity work.
-I’m thankful for all the great opportunities in life and I want to always give back.
-I’m proude to be an executive board member and volunteer of the DMAN Foundation (Danny’s Miracle Angel Network).
-They have a specialized studio with equipment that allows them to assist people with severe disabilities (quadriplegic, MS, closed head injuries, etc) to record tracks, singles and full albums.
+I’m thankful for all the great opportunities in life, and I want to always give back.
+I’m proud to be an executive board member and volunteer of the DMAN Foundation (Danny’s Miracle Angel Network).
+They have a specialized studio with equipment that allows them to assist people with severe disabilities (quadriplegic, MS, closed head injuries, etc.) in recording tracks, singles, and full albums.
 Other events put on by the DMAN Foundation include the Dream Cruise (since we are the Motor City!) in Detroit, MI.
-Volunteers bring their convertible sports cars and the foundation provides hoists pick the patients up out of their wheelchairs and put them into the sports car where the drivers tear off and cruise with them in the vehicle.
-The organization has taken clients on Cruises, Vacations, Helicopter rides and even the TV Show “Shark Tank” where one of the hosts invested in one of the patients clothing line! (mydman.org) Here is a video from a recent cruise the organization took the clients on https://youtu.be/E_ggFtZ4mjs
+Volunteers bring their convertible sports cars, and the foundation provides hoists to pick the patients up out of their wheelchairs and put them into the sports car where the drivers tear off and cruise with them in the vehicle.
+The organization has taken clients on Cruises, Vacations, Helicopter rides, and even the TV Show “Shark Tank” where one of the hosts invested in one of the patients clothing line (mydman.org)!”

 -Sole sponsor and donor to the United Youth 2000 program run by coach Robert Brown in Detroit.
-We had a free basketball camp in Detroit where we also taught about values, respect, etc and fed over 150-200 kids free per week, culminating the final week of awards to build self esteem.
+They had a free basketball camp in Detroit where they also taught about values, respect, etc. and fed over 150-200 kids free per week, culminating in the final week of awards to build self-esteem.

-Volunteer at St Dominic’s Soup Kitchen in Detroit where we feed 200-300 people every Sunday morning before Church.
+Volunteers at St Dominic’s Soup Kitchen in Detroit where they feed 200-300 people every Sunday morning before Church.

-Sponsor a family for the Adopt a Refugee program where we provide funding for food, clothing and shelter for the abandoned, impoverished families in Iraq and Syria.
+Sponsor a family for the Adopt a Refugee program where they provide funding for food, clothing, and shelter for the abandoned, impoverished families in Iraq and Syria.

-Testified in front the of Michigan Congress on the proper distribution of public benefits to help the poor get fresher product in supermarkets in urban areas considered “food deserts”
+Testified in front of the Michigan Congress on the proper distribution of public benefits to help the poor get fresher products in supermarkets in urban areas considered “food deserts.”